A wheel of diameter 40.0 cm starts from rest and rotates with a c... | Channels for Pearson+

 A wheel of diameter 40.0 cm starts from rest and rotates with a constant angular acceleration of 3.00 rad/s^2.
-Compute the radial acceleration of a point on the rim for the instant the wheel completes its second revolution from the relationship (b) a_rad = v^2/r
+Compute the radial acceleration of a point on the rim for the instant the wheel completes its second revolution from the relationship (a) a_rad = ω^2r and (b) a_rad = v^2/r

 Verified Solution